-We couldn't visit Queensland in Australia without visiting the Great Barrier Reef.
-Not only is it a UNESCO World Heritage site, but unfortunately, it's an endangered one as well.
+We couldn't visit Queensland in Australia without touring the Great Barrier Reef.
+Not only is it a UNESCO World Heritage site, but unfortunately, it's also endangered.

 As I knew this might be a one-in-a-lifetime activity, I spent hours researching companies to try and guess which one would give us the best Great Barrier Reef Tour, also taking into account all the different activities such as scuba diving, swimming with marine life, and the best dive sites.
-Below, I'd like to share some of the Great Barrier Reef tours I researched as well as the tour we ended up taking and our experience with it.
+Below, I'd like to share some of the Great Barrier Reef tours I researched, the tour we took, and our experience with it.

 - All you need to know about finding the best Barrier Reef tours

 - Great Barrier Reef facts